Weak and semi normalization in real algebraic geometry: Preliminaries on real algebraic varieties

 5mm

 Let $X\subset\R^n$ be a real algebraic set.
 The complexification of $X$, denoted by $X_{\C}$, is the complex algebraic set $X_{\C}\subset\C^n$, whose ring of polynomial functions is $\Pol(X_{\C})=\Pol(X)\otimes_{\R}\C$.
+As already mentioned, we have $\Pol(X_{\C})=\SO(X_{\C})$.
 We say that $X$ is geometrically smooth if $X_{\C}$ is smooth.
 Remark that if $X$ is irreducible, then $X_{\C}$ is automatically irreducible because $X$ is an algebraic set.
-The situation is different when we consider a real algebraic variety $X$, actually $X$ can be irreducible and $X\times_{\Sp\R}\Sp\C$ reducible when the set of real points of $X$ is not Zariski dense in the set of complex points, as illustrated by the example $\Z(x^2+1)$.
+The situation is different when we consider an affine real algebraic variety $X$, actually $X$ can be irreducible and $X\times_{\Sp\R}\Sp\C$ reducible when the set of real points of $X$ is not Zariski dense in the set of complex points, as illustrated by the example of the affine real algebraic variety corresponding to the ideal $(x^2+y^2)$ in $\R[x,y]$.